What is ESD?

 Air & Contact Discharge Tips

 The image on the right shows the Teseq NSG 435 ESD simulators contact and air discharge tips and how the attach to the simulator.
-There is also additional tips available with many common simulators allowing for modifications of risetime and testing methodology.
-These are typically used for special applications or standards, not typically required for immunity testing.
+There is also additional tips available allowing for modifications of risetime and testing methodology.
+These are typically used for special applications not typically required more common commercial requirements.

 Common ESD Standards